mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   that expire within 5 minutes and a refresh callback that gives invalid credentials.
 - Ensure that a ``find`` operation adds a new entry to the cache.
+- Close the client.
+- Create a new client with the same parameters.
 - Ensure that a subsequent ``find`` operation results in an error.
 - Ensure that the cache value cleared.
 - Close the client.